yahyaelastal/Borrowly/README.md

 ## Informal User Stories
 ### 1. The Owner (Handyman / Homeowner)
-- Story A: A professional worker has expensive power tools that sit idle in his garage during the weekends.
-He wants to upload photos and set a daily price for his equipment so that he can generate passive income from gear he already owns.
+- Story A: As a professional worker, I want to upload photos and set a daily price for my idle power tools so that I can generate passive income from gear I already own.

-- Story B: A father owns a high-end camping tent that his family only uses once a year.
-He wants to list it on a secure platform so he can track who is using it and when, ensuring his investment is being put to good use instead of gathering dust.
+- Story B: As an equipment owner, I want to list my high-end camping tent on a secure platform so that I can track who is using it and ensure my investment is put to good use instead of gathering dust.

 ### 2. The Renter (Student / Casual User)

-- Story A: A student needs a professional camera stabilizer for a 48-hour film project but cannot afford the high retail price.
-He wants to browse local listings and book the item for just two days so he can pass his class without overspending.
+- Story A: As a student, I want to browse local listings and book a professional camera stabilizer for two days so that I can complete my film project and pass my class without overspending.

-- Story B: A person living in a small apartment needs a heavy-duty ladder for a one-day home repair.
-He wants to rent it from a neighbor for a small fee so he doesn't have to worry about finding storage space for a bulky item he will rarely use.
+- Story B: As an apartment renter, I want to rent a heavy-duty ladder from a neighbor for a one-day repair so that I do not have to find storage space for a bulky item I will rarely use.

 ### 3. The Admin (Platform Manager)

-- Story A: The administrator needs to ensure the marketplace remains a safe and professional environment.
-They want to manage user accounts and have the power to remove listings that contain inappropriate content or violate community safety standards.
+- Story A: As a platform administrator, I want to manage user accounts and remove inappropriate listings so that I can ensure the marketplace remains a safe and professional environment.

-- Story B: As the platform grows, the administrator needs to update the database categories and manage global settings.
-They want to adjust the list of available item types (e.g., adding "Electric Vehicles") to ensure the site stays organized and up to date.
+- Story B: As a platform administrator, I want to update database categories and add new item types so that the site stays organized and up to date as the platform grows.